DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2024-09-30-managing-payments-in-support.md

 ### Giving the ESFA access to the service

 We communicate with the ESFA via email.
 Typically, the emails contain links to files the ESFA can download.

 This communication style adds significant complexity to the service and requires sending links to or attaching CSV files to emails.
 However, this is how the ESFA requested the information to be received when we discussed the service with them.

-They are in the process of developing an API, but this has yet to be made live.
+The ESFA are developing an API, but this has yet to be made live.

 To simplify the service, we could consider giving members of the ESFA direct access to it.

-This access would allow them to download claim information and respond in service when a claim has a problem.
-However, the ESFA has never requested this previously.
+Giving the ESFA access would allow them to download claim information and respond in service when a claim has a problem.
+It would also enable ESFA colleagues to update the claims status after they have been paid or clawbacks have been completed.
+However, given their significant workload, the ESFA has never requested this, and we are unsure of their appetite for doing this.

 ### Adding reasons why we rejected a claim